Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Variational Bayes Estimation

 \section{Variational Bayes Estimation}

-Ideally, one would want to construct a complete variational Bayesian algorithm in which the B-spline coefficients, mean, and inverse covariance matrix are estimated all in one setting.
+We observe $n$ independent samples, $\bm{X}_1, \ldots, \bm{X}_n$, from the nonparanormal model $\mathrm{NPN}(\bm{\mu},\bm{\Omega}^{-1},\bm{f})$ with a sparse $\bm{\Omega}$.
+Based on these observations and the prior described in Section \ref{npn}, we intend to compute the posterior distribution to make inferences about $\bm{\Omega}$ and its structure, using the transformations $\bm{f}$.
+Ideally, we would want to construct a complete variational Bayesian (VB) algorithm in which the B-spline coefficients, mean, and inverse covariance matrix are estimated all in one setting.
 However, for our problem, there is no closed form solution for the truncated multivariate normal distribution, and closed form solutions are needed for the mean field variational Bayesian algorithms.
 Instead, we use an exact Hamiltonian Monte Carlo within Gibbs scheme to sample the B-spline coefficients and the mean.
-We obtain the Bayes estimate of the B-spline coefficients, $\hat{\boldsymbol\theta}_d = \mathds{E}(\boldsymbol\theta_d)$, and the Bayes estimate of the mean, $\hat{\mu}_d = \mathds{E}(\mu_d)$, where $\mathds{E}$ is the posterior mean operator.
-We then apply the variational Bayes method on the synthetic data obtained by transforming the original observations using the estimated transformations.
-Thus we estimate the transformed variables using Ideally, instead of plugging in, one can obtain samples from the posterior distributions of the transformations and draw samples from the variational distributions of the precision matrix for each generated samples and accumulate them.
+We obtain the Bayes estimate of the B-spline coefficients, $\hat{\boldsymbol\theta}_d = \mathds{E}(\boldsymbol\theta_d|\bm{X}_1, \ldots, \bm{X}_n)$, and the Bayes estimate of the mean, $\hat{\mu}_d = \mathds{E}(\mu_d|\bm{X}_1, \ldots, \bm{X}_n)$, where $\mathds{E}(\cdot | \bm{X}_1, \ldots, \bm{X}_n)$ is the posterior mean operator.
+We then apply the variational Bayesian method on the synthetic data obtained by transforming the original observations using the estimated transformations.
+Thus we estimate the transformed variables using Ideally, instead of plugging in, one can obtain samples from the posterior distributions of the transformations and draw samples from the variational distributions of the precision matrix for each generated sample and accumulate them.
 However, even in moderately high dimension, such an approach is extremely computationally intensive.
-Since the posterior distributions of the transformations are consistent \citep{mulgrave_bayesian_2018}, they concentrate near the Bayes estimate.
+Since the posterior distributions of the transformations are consistent \citep{mulgrave_bayesian_2020}, they concentrate near the Bayes estimate.
 As the main goal is structure learning, the inability of the plug-in to assess the posterior variability of the transformations is not a highly deterring issue.
 Thus, although the proposed algorithm is not fully Bayesian, it utilizes the strength of the variational Bayesian approach to identify conditional independence relations in a nonparanormal graphical model within a manageable time.
+While the variational inference generally underestimates the posterior variance \cite{blei_variational_2017}, since the goal of structure learning is to determine whether there are zeros or nonzeros in the precision matrix, we should still be able to determine whether the element is zero or not zero.
 We illustrate the variational method on the Bernoulli-Gaussian prior, following the strategy described in \cite{ormerod_variational_2017}.
-Let
+Let the Bernoulli distribution be denoted as $\mathrm{Ber}$ and the inverse gamma distribution be denoted as $\mathrm{IG}(A,B)$ with shape parameter $A$ and scale parameter $B$.
+We can describe the joint distribution by